 There are plenty of tour experiences which you can choose from at SEA LIFE.
-You can go on a Behind the Scenes Tour to understand the conservation efforts being done inside the property and beyond.
+You can go on a Behind the Scenes Tour to understand the conservation efforts inside the property and beyond.

 Make your visit extra special by signing up for a meet-and-greet with an Aquarist and a SCUBA diver.
 Feed the animals with your own hands and get more personal with them.

 7. Orlando StarFlyer

 One of the best things to do in Orlando for teens is to stand 450 feet high and moves up to 45mph.
 Recorded as the “world’s tallest swing ride,” the Orlando StarFlyer is reserved only for the curious and the brave heart.

 If your idea of relaxation is some blood-pumping activity that pushes you out of your comfort zone, the StarFlyer is definitely for you.

 24 riders can experience the thrill of swinging on top of the Orlando skies at a time, with two seats together in one row.
 The ride has all the safety requirements needed to ensure that your experience is both enjoyable and safe.

 If you need to feel refreshed after your exhilarating ride, head over to the Star Bar, where you can have some food and drinks while listening to cool music.

 If you are accompanying someone who is up for the StarFlyer challenge, you can watch them from the Star Bar’s outdoor courtyard, which overlooks the amusement ride.

 8. Orlando Science Center

 A trip to the Orlando Science Center is among the best things to do in Orlando, Florida, for the whole family.

-Since 1955, the center has been accommodating curious minds of both young and old.
+Since 1955, the center has been accommodating the curious minds of both young and old.
 It has four floors dedicated to all things science.